Ramyromel/SCSS/README.md

 > **The reference implementation is SOVEREIGN CORE — a ~11,000 line Rust system implementing all constitutional layers with zero `unsafe` code.**

-The formal specification, algorithms, and threat model are fully documented in the [SCSS Whitepaper](./whitepaper/SCSS-WHITEPAPER.md).
+The formal specification, algorithms, and threat model are fully documented in the [SCSS Whitepaper](https://doi.org/10.5281/zenodo.19177048) published on Zenodo and indexed in OpenAIRE.

 ---